Make a Butterfly Gnome Pattern for a Cute DIY Spring Gnome in a Wheelbarrow!

 Tips to Make This DIY Spring Gnome

-• Start by grabbing the Wild Gnome Pattern here.
+• The printable pattern for the wild gnome is here.
 This fun DIY spring gnome is featured in this pattern set in no-sew and sewn options – but there are SIX MORE gnomes that you can make with the same pattern.
-There are variations for a mushroom gnome, a succulent gnome, a pine cone gnome, a moss hat gnome, and a flower gnome along with the butterfly gnome.
-So there are no-end to options with this gnome pattern.

 Pink blue and cream butterfly covered gnome with a white faux fur beard in a wheelbarrow with flowers in front of white wood background.